Code-Institute-Submissions/xpleiov-yoga_JuneResub/README.md

 content:

-Footer where taken from the Love running project. secmig class in css and a few other img classes were also inspiered by examples on https://www.w3schools.com/
+Footer where taken from the Love running project.
+Welcome class in CSS were also taken from Love Running Project

+secmig class in css and a few other img classes were also inspiered by examples on https://www.w3schools.com/

 media: